 Are Shovel And Spade The Same Thing?

 No, shovels and spades are not the same things.
 They are different structurally, functionally, and in every other way.
 A lot of people do not even know what they are digging in their own garden!
 The basic gardening tools that have been passed from generation to generation are still serving them well.
 However, it has led to the misuse of tools and improper care and gardening.
 Of course, gardening is not rocket science!
 But you need to know which tools should be used where.
 Beginners must first learn the names of each tool.
-However, the most common misconception is with shovels and spades.
+However, the most common misconception is about shovels and spades.

 To be fair, the misunderstanding arises from an age-old tradition, the card game.
 Many will tell you that the spade is the most popular shape you come across in card games when teaching beginners.
 They will say this is the same spade that is used in gardening.
 But this is absolutely incorrect.